How it works

 Amount of iron in your blood available for immediate use.

 Essential for oxygen transport and energy production.
-Varies throughout the day and with meals.

 Critical vitamin assessment including B vitamins and vitamin D. Essential for energy production, nervous system function, bone health, and immune system support.